What Does UFC Stand For? UFC Meaning & Must-Know Facts

 Given the similarities to entertainment-based professional wrestling, it is easy to see why MMA has been gaining ground in boxing for years.
 If MMA isn’t currently more popular than boxing, it won’t be long before it is official.

-The UFC holds a plethora of different events, including a card nearly every weekend.
-Generally speaking, more fights will be held during the pay-per-view events to build hype for the main event while also attempting to deliver greater value to the buyer.
+The UFC holds a lot of different events, including a card nearly every weekend.
+More fights will be held during the pay-per-view events to build excitement for the main event while also attempting to deliver greater value to the buyer.

 When you see a number behind the UFC name, it is to indicate the chronological order of the event; the first event was UFC 1.
 Because they are pay-to-play, many of the UFC PPV cards have multiple championship fights and feature at least some of the biggest stars in all of MMA.